miguel-guerrero/gen_csrs/README.md

   https://sourceforge.net/projects/gen-csrs/

-Released By Esencia Technologies Inc. under LGPL 3.0 and authored by myself at the time.
+Released By Esencia Technologies Inc. under LGPL 3.0 and authored by myself at the time of the original release.

 This repo is a placeholder for bug fixes and new features.